Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Methods

+We construct an automated pipeline to process an input MOF.
+We describe the topological structure of the MOFs using \emph{persistent homology} \cite{edelsbrunner2007}.
 To normalize the size of each MOF, expressed as (periodic) base cells of different sizes, we fill a (100\AA)$^3$ cell with the atoms of the MOF.
 The size is chosen to be large enough to capture the statistics of the distribution of the topological features in every structure.

-We represent a MOF as a union of balls centered on its atoms.
-We increase the radii of these balls and keep track of the changes in the topology of their union.
+We represent a MOF as a union of hard spheres centered on its atoms.
+We increase the radii of these spheres and keep track of the changes in the topology of their union.
 The changes come in two types: a topological feature, such as a loop or a void, either appears or disappears.
 An important consequence of the algebraic formulation of this process is that these events can be paired uniquely, resulting in a set of birth--death pairs of radii, called a \emph{persistence diagram}; see \cref{fig:persistence}.
 There are two persistence diagrams relevant to us: a diagram that tracks births and deaths of loops that we interpret as tunnels in the MOF (we call these 1-dimensional features), and a diagram that tracks voids that we think of as pockets in the MOF (2-dimensional features).
 The difference in birth--death values is called \emph{persistence} of the pair.
 Pairs of larger persistence capture more prominent pores in the MOF.
-We compute persistence diagrams using Dionysus library\footnote{\url{https://github.com/mrzv/dionysus}}.
+We compute persistence diagrams using the Dionysus library ({\url{https://github.com/mrzv/dionysus}}).

-To translate persistence diagrams into vectors suitable as input for machine learning algorithms, we construct \emph{persistence images} introduced by Adams \etal~\cite{adams_jmlr_2017}.
+Persistence diagrams are translated into vectors suitable as input for machine learning algorithms via a modification of \emph{persistence images}, introduced by Adams \etal~\cite{adams_jmlr_2017}.
 The birth--death pairs $(b,d)$ are transformed into birth--persistence pairs $(b, d-b)$.
 They are then convolved with Gaussians and discretized onto a grid of a fixed size, by integrating the resulting mixture of Gaussians in the cells of the grid.
-We use a modified version of the PersIm package\footnote{\url{persim.scikit-tda.org}} to compute persistence images.
-We use the resolution of $50 \times 50$ and a Gaussian spread of $\sigma = 0.15$.
+For this, we use the resolution of $50 \times 50$ and a Gaussian spread of $\sigma = 0.15$.